lesleyrs/Client3/README.md

 type `::perf` command ingame to see fps and lrucache size

-### Troubleshooting:
-- If the client fails to start it most likely means you are using a SDL dll for the wrong architecture.
+If the client fails to start you either aren't passing cli args and don't have a config.ini OR you are using a SDL dll for the wrong architecture.
 Delete them and it should copy during next build
-- If the server changes cache it has to be manually updated in cache/ directory for now (still happens if new mapdata is found).
-Crc is disabled for maps and archives for time being.

 ## Java client
 The 2004 jar is stored for comparisons, run with EG: `java -cp bin/runescape.jar client 10 0 highmem members` but: